landock/intern-ui-automation/README.md

       https://github.com/SeleniumHQ/selenium/wiki/SafariDriver

-Then, in the intern.js configuration file, set the environments to only { browser: 'safari' } without a specified version.
+- Then, in the intern.js configuration file, set the environments to only { browser: 'safari' } without a specified version.
+- Lastly, make sure that you are running selenium-standalone-2.43.1.jar before you run grunt.

 ## To setup on SauceLabs
 Little configuration is needed.
 Inside the intern.js configuration file, make sure the